Glanceyes/ML-Paper-Review/README.md

 <br/>

 This project is licensed under the MIT License - see the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) file for details.
 Some kinds of codes for paper's implementation are protected under the licenses specified by the authors.
-In such cases, the source of the code is left together.
+In such cases, the source of the code is left together. (*Please refer to columns named "Code Reference".*)